RainerAtSpirit/raineratspirit.github.com/_posts/2013-04-08-durandal-sp3-developing-sharepoint-spas-made-easy.md

 ![Optimized build](/img/2013-04-08-OptimizedBuild.jpg)

  The development version on the other side shows far more details via the console.
-That allows you to get familiar with Durandal's application life cycle and in addition show your the Json results of `spdata` method calls.
-Using `spdata` as wrapper around SPServices methods allows us to leverage more advanced features like sorting and paging in our viewmodel.
+That allows you to get familiar with Durandal's application life cycle and to inspect the Json result of some `spdata` methods.

 ![Development](/img/2013-04-08-Development.jpg)